gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 # Controller and Digit 1 PCB Assembly

 Digit 1 and the colons are on a single PCB.
 Digit 1 is identical to digits 0, 2, and 3 except it is contained on a single PCB with the colons.
-The controller operates the colons and is the central command and control for the display performing the following functions:
+The Raspberry Pi Pico W microcontroller operates the colons and is the central command and control for the display performing the following functions:

 - Sends commands to digits as to what to display (i.e. 0-9, A-F)
 - Sends commands for the brightness of the digits